owncloud-archive/documentation/admin_manual/installation/installation_source.rst

   cp -r owncloud /path/to/your/webserver/document-root

-If you don't know where your webserver's document root is located, consult its documentation.
+.. note:: If you don't know where your webserver's document root is located, consult its documentation.
 For apache, see e.g. here:
 `http://www.cyberciti.biz/faq/howto-find-unix-linux-apache-documentroot/`
 For Ubuntu for example, this would usually be /var/www.